pailhead/three-instanced-mesh/README.md

 _Updates the color attribute at given index if instance colors are enabled._

+**.setOpacityAt( index: Int , opacity: number )**

+_Updates the opacity attribute at given index if instance colors are enabled.
+Opacity is a number between 0 and 1.
+Note that opacity sorting may not work well because the objects won't be sorted individually within the scene but as a whole, which may cause objects to pop in/out from behind/in front of other objects._

 **.getPositionAt( index: Int , target: THREE.Vector3)**

 _Write value from position attribute at index into target THREE.Vector3._